 In cooperation with the public, representatives of stakeholder groups, and local, tribal, federal, and state elected and appointed officials, the bureau develops and implements the programs, processes, systems, and planning products necessary to make informed policy and programming decisions.
 Bureau responsibilities include state rail, the statewide multimodal transportation planning process; air quality planning and programs; tourism, economic development, trade corridor, and freight planning and programs; bicycle and pedestrian planning; publications and public outreach; and development of special studies and research products such as reports requested by the Legislature.
 Bureau responsibilities also include statewide and urban planning and program administration.

-Jim Skinner The bureau provides a wide range of research, analysis, and reporting functions for the MDT Director's Office in support of the Montana congressional delegation, Governor's Office, and state legislative goals including funding initiatives and key legislation.
+The bureau provides a wide range of research, analysis, and reporting functions for the MDT Director's Office in support of the Montana congressional delegation, Governor's Office, and state legislative goals including funding initiatives and key legislation.

 The bureau coordinates the Systems Impact Analysis Process (SIAP) reviews for large developments and facilities impacting state roadways and non–MDT–initiated environmental review processes.
 The bureau is also responsible for establishing Montana's Statewide Transportation Plan, which sets a direction and vision for how the transportation system will be managed and developed into the future.

-The Grants Bureau manages funding programs of the Federal Transit Administration (FTA) and the National Highway Traffic Safety Administration (NHTSA), as well as the Emergency Medical Services grants, Safe Routes to School grants and limited state transit funds.
+The Grants Bureau manages funding programs of the Federal Transit Administration (FTA) and the National Highway Traffic Safety Administration (NHTSA), as well as the Emergency Medical Services grants and some limited state transit funds.
 Staff allocates funds from various program sources and assists grantees to ensure compliance with the laws and regulations associated with the use of these funds.
 FTA projects supported by this bureau include rural transit and intercity bus services.
 NHTSA projects include supporting law enforcement and local projects to reduce impaired driving and increase safety belt usage.
 NHTSA projects also include collection and analysis of crash data.